Soonad/docs.formality-lang.org/docs/source/language/Datatypes.md

 let list = cons(1, cons(2, cons(3, nil)))
 ```

-But, since `List` is so common, there is a built-in syntax-sugar for it, the dot-notation:
+But, since `List` is so common, there is a built-in syntax-sugar for it, the dollar sign:

 ```javascript
 let list = Word$[1, 2, 3]